 When different and independently operating microservices are deployed as part of an application, each of these services has a distinct logging mechanism.
 This results in large volumes of distributed log data that are unstructured and difficult to organize and maintain.

 3. Transaction spanning

-Distributed transactions refer to transactions that require the deployment and proper functioning of a series of microservices to run.
-This means that a transaction spans multiple microservices and databases and a small failure in just one will result in a transaction failure.
+Distributed transactions refer to transactions requiring the deployment and proper functioning of a series of microservices.
+This means that a transaction spans multiple microservices and databases, making a small failure in one element cause failure across the entire transaction.

 4. Cyclic dependencies between services

 A cyclic dependency in a microservices architecture refers to the codependency of two or more application services or modules.
 Cyclic dependencies can make it difficult to scale the application or independently deploy and manage microservices.
 They’re also infamous for making code more complex to maintain.
 If they persist for long, decoupling becomes close to impossible.